How To Clean Your Home With Plastic Free And Eco Friendly Cleaning Products

 If you want to freshen the air in your home, you might buy a plug-in air freshener or spray a can of Febreze.
 Don’t forget to open your windows from time to time which will keep the fresh air in and toxins flowing out.
 If you want to find a replacement for air fresheners, boil cinnamon or cloves or bake fresh chocolate chip cookies – any excuse!
 Finally, don’t underestimate the power of house plants – they not only look great, but many are good at filtering air, such as English ivy, the snake plant, the spider plant, or aloe vera.
 Head to your local garden centre and stock up!
 Or if candles are more your thing, pick up a cotton wick soya candle, which can smell great when burned.
-Make sure they’re non-toxic and all-natural, like our range of sustainable candles from The Abstract Bee
+Make sure they’re non-toxic and all-natural, like our range of soy wax vegan candles from The Abstract Bee

 Ready to go plastic-free?
 Check out our range of plastic free cleaning products UK made on our website, with free UK delivery on all orders over £50.
 Any questions about our products?
 Just get in touch – we’d love to talk to you about our ethical and eco-conscious cleaning range.